Beans and Corn Bread

 "Beans and Corn Bread" is a 1949 jump blues song by Louis Jordan and His Tympany Five, released by Decca.
 It was written by Jordan under his wife's name, Fleecie Moore, and Fred B. Clark.

-It is used as the theme song for the WTBS program Dinner and a Movie as well as being featured in the 1992 film Malcolm X.
+It is used as the theme song for the TBS program Dinner and a Movie as well as being featured in the 1992 film Malcolm X.

 "Beans and Cornbread" was also the traditional meal served to NASA launch crews following a successful Space Shuttle launch.
 The tradition was begun on April 12, 1981, by NASA test director Norm Carlson and was continued after every successful launch.